umarhassan-mitodl/11.360-fall-2010/content/pages/readings.md

 Baker, Brian.
 "Affordable Housing Conundrum." *Urban Land* 65, no. 5 (May 2006): 54-58.
 Strategies for affordability and new projects.

-Mukhija, Vinit, Lara Regus, Sara Slovin, and Ashok Das. "[Can Inclusionary Zoning be an Effective and Efficient Housing Policy?
-Evidence from Los Angeles and Orange Counties](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9906.2010.00495.x/abstract)." *Journal of Urban Affairs* 32, no. 2 (2010): 229-252.
+Mukhija, Vinit, Lara Regus, Sara Slovin, and Ashok Das. "{{% resource_link "01268e77-9d1f-4251-9a0e-c1f444dfb23a" "Can Inclusionary Zoning be an Effective and Efficient Housing Policy?
+Evidence from Los Angeles and Orange Counties" %}}." *Journal of Urban Affairs* 32, no. 2 (2010): 229-252.
 Lead author a DUSP grad!

 ### Optional

 Porter, Douglas R., Patrick L. Phillips, and Terry J. Lassar.
 "Introduction to Flexible Zoning."
 In *Flexible Zoning and How It Works*.
 The Urban Land Institute, Washington, 1988, pp. 3-14.
 An overview and model application of performance zoning.
 ISBN: 9780874206869.

-Schuetz, Jenny, Rachel Meltzer, and Vicki Been. "[31 Flavors of Inclusionary Zoning: Comparing Policies from San Francisco, Washington, DC, and Suburban Boston](https://doi.org/10.1080/01944360903146806)." *Journal of the American Planning Association* 75, no. 4 (Autumn 2009): 441-456.
+Schuetz, Jenny, Rachel Meltzer, and Vicki Been. "{{% resource_link "699cc577-87f1-4700-9eb4-95f68270892d" "31 Flavors of Inclusionary Zoning: Comparing Policies from San Francisco, Washington, DC, and Suburban Boston" %}}." *Journal of the American Planning Association* 75, no. 4 (Autumn 2009): 441-456.
 Includes Newton as part of survey/case study.

 Kendig, Lane, with Susan Connor, Cranston Byrd, and Judy Heyman.
 "The Concept of Performance Zoning."
 In *Performance Zoning*.
 Planners Press, American Planning Association, Washington, D.C., 1980, pp. 3-50.
 ISBN: 9780918286185.
 If you have any free time, perusal of this book in its entirety is worthwhile.